skoelle/PeopleCostCounter/README.md

 - `variants/meeting-tracker-variant2.html`
 - `variants/meeting-tracker-variant3.html`

-- `meeting-cost-prompt.md` — internal prompt and notes used while developing the tracker

 ## Browser & dependencies

 - No build tool or runtime dependencies.
 The pages use only vanilla HTML/CSS/JS.